How to Derail Your Career or Business - Five Fatal Flaws

 Zenger and Folkman looked at the results of over 200,000 360 feedback surveys conducted on 20,000 different executives.
 They discovered that there are a set of critical competencies that executives in the top 10% of pack embody, while those executives who failed needed to exhibit on a regular basis just one of 5 different flaws.
 "Possessing one or more of these virtually makes it impossible for a person to be perceived as an effective leader."
 The root cause of these Five Fatal Flaws is a fundamental lack of self-awareness and self-acceptance that I wrote about in a previous briefing titled - The Number One Reason Executives Fail in New Jobs.
 That lack of self-awareness and self-acceptance leads to allowing oneself to be placed into the wrong job.
-Wrong person/Wrong Job - the number 1 reason people fail in new roles or jobs.

 The five fatal flaws are: